Falconiere/falconiere/README.md

 ### Hi there 👋
-My name is Falconiere R. Barbosa.
-I started to work as a web/mobile software developer at the beginning of 2011 as a freelancer and then as a professional from 2014 for companies in Argentina and now for Canada.
+I am a software developer with more than 8 years of experience in web and mobile development, mostly web.
+In the last years, I have been working with frameworks such as Reactjs, ReactNative and Nodejs.
+My expertise is frontend with a good understanding of UX / UI but I also have a good background working as a backend developer.
+In short, I am a developer JavaScript who is always improving not only in terms of code quality but also as a communicator.

 ### FrontEnd Skills